Table of Contents

 - Have the intent to come to Canada for the sole purpose of studying;

-- Provide Police Clearance also known as a police certificate to show that you are a law abiding person with no criminal record (this includes DUIs)
+- Provide a police clearance, also known as a police certificate, to show that you are a law-abiding person with no criminal record (this includes DUIs)

 If you are an international student, you will need to apply for a study permit before you come to Canada.
 This acts instead of a visa and can be requested through the website of the Government of Canada or the Canadian Embassy or Consulate in your home country.

 A study permit will allow you to stay in Canada for the duration of your course plus 90 days.
 Within 90 days, you must request an extension of your stay or plan to leave the country.

 If for some reason you cannot complete your studies before the date indicated on your license, you must request an extension of your stay as a student.
 If you finish your studies before, your license will cease to be valid 90 days after the end of your studies, which may be different from the original expiration date.

 List of Tuition-Free Universities in Canada for International Students

 Concordia University is a public, comprehensive research university located in Montreal, Quebec, Canada.
 The school was founded in 1974 following the merger of Loyola College and Sir George Williams University.
 Concordia is one of the three universities in Quebec where English is the major language of instruction.

 Furthermore, the university comprises four faculties (Arts and Science, Fine Arts, the Gina Cody School of Engineering and Computer Science, and the John Molson School of Business), a School of Graduate Studies, and a Center for Continuing Education.